-Authority Strat Authority Strategies: This item support This item supports one or more of the Authority Strategies, as follows: Community Strategy ☐ Customer Strategy Employee Strategy ⊠ Financial Strategy Operations Strategy Environmental Review: A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+Authority Strategies: This item supports one or more of the Authority Strategies, as follows: Community Strategy ☐ Customer Strategy Employee Strategy ⊠ Financial Strategy Operations Strategy Environmental Review: A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
 Code §21065.